How to use Hashtags and how they can benefit your Social Media Campaigns

 - Find valuable UGC (user-generated content)

 So what are the best practices for using hashtags on each social media channel?

 Twitter is an excellent social media platform to help promote your business.
 It is also the first platform to embrace the use of hashtags.
 Using relevant hashtags here will help you gain maximum exposure and increase your chances of connecting with others significantly.
 With Twitter, you only have approximately 20 minutes to engage your audience.
 It doesn’t seem a lot, and it isn’t so you need to make your content stand out.

 Effective strategies to use on Twitter include:

-- Share articles from your blog or webpage using existing hashtags that covers your post topic.
+- Share articles from your blog or webpage using existing hashtags that cover your post topic.
 Make sure to link back to the corresponding article on your website.
 This generates important traffic to your webpage which is great for your SEO.
-It encourages link building, lead generation and conversions.
+It encourages link-building, leads generation and conversions.

 - Follow trending topics or better still create a trending topic!